pangiann/CTF_challenges/authenticate/README.md

 ![Screenshot from 2019-10-11 21-37-10](https://user-images.githubusercontent.com/37578272/66677581-9d3da300-ec72-11e9-9e37-d96a8c2dba01.png)

 Where in the stack are those hex values?
-We're gonna find soon.
+We'll find out in a minute.
 But first, we didn't say how we are going to get this flag.
 Let's examine read_flag function.

 ```asm